Confucianism - Main Beliefs, Values, Influence

 Confucian thoughts have a wide influence in all the nations of East Asia.

-In Korea and Japan, ethics and etiquette have been under the influence of Confucian viewpoints such as humanity, justice, and etiquette, etc. The influence is still quite obvious up to the present.
-In Korea, there are many people that believe in all kinds of religion.
+In Korea and Japan, ethics and etiquette have been under the influence of Confucian viewpoints such as humanity, justice, etiquette, etc. The influence is still quite obvious up to the present.
+In Korea, there are many people that believe in all kinds of religions.
 But they give prominence to Confucianism in ethics and morals.
 After the invasion of western civilization into Korean society, all kinds of social problems have increased to some extent.
 However, the Korean government takes the ethics and morals of Confucian thoughts as a restrictive power for maintaining social stability and deepens Confucian thoughts in education.

 Influence on Modern Education

 Confucius had three thousand disciples and hence summarized many effective educational methods, such as "Look back to the old, if you would learn the new", "Among any three people walking, I will find something to learn for sure", and "Leaning without thinking you feel lost, thinking without learning you turn to indolent", etc. Confucius was respectfully called "a person of exemplary virtue of all ages" by posterity.
 Regions such as Taiwan fix the "birthday of the saint Confucius" as "the Teachers’ Festival".
-"Advocating literature" and placing an emphasis on education is the Confucian thought and also one of the basic values of Chinese people.
+"Advocating literature" and placing an emphasis on education is Confucian thought and also one of the basic values of Chinese people.

 Delve into Imperial Philosophy in China